by Linda Barth

 Jamie grins at me.
 “Don’t think I’m being mean to him.
 I owe him one, and he knows it.”
 She takes a sip of her tea, then sets the mug next to her sticky plate.
 “Wait ‘til you hear what he did last night — which I got blamed for!”

 I can’t believe what I’m hearing.
-It’s almost like it used to be with Jordie, when I had a real friend.
+It’s almost like it used to be with Jordie, back when I had a real friend.
 I feel like the princess in one of the stories in my book, the sad girl who fell through a dark cloud into a new world full of light and laughter and friends and family.
 I’m no princess, but I know in my heart I’ve fallen into a much better world, and this one is real.

 I’m looking forward to talking with Brooke and telling her how much I appreciate everything she did for me this morning.
 But when I get to the nursery chamber where the youngest babies usually stay during the day, especially the ones who don’t have parents, only Olivia and two infants are in there.
 I want to hurry over and pick up my baby, cuddle her and maybe make her laugh again, but I hesitate.